Elizabeth Taylor Struggled With Congestive Heart Failure (CHF) – What is CHF?

 In the early stages of congestive heart failure, many patients can be treated with heart medications, blood pressure medications, diuretics or water pills, lifestyle changes, reducing salt intake, losing weight, stress management and exercise.
 In some cases, like with Ms. Taylor, heart valve replacement surgery may need to be performed.
 As the disease progresses, the heart becomes even less efficient and it gets harder and harder to control the fluid retention.
 It is important that your physician or emergency room doctor recognizes, diagnoses, and treats congestive heart failure as soon as possible to minimize the potential damage.
 If the fluid is not removed quickly enough, the heart will be unable to pump oxygen rich blood to the brain and it could lead to an anoxic or hypoxic brain injury.

-For over 50 years, the Beasley Pennsylvania medical malpractice law firm has successfully won medical malpractice, personal injury, and wrongful death cases with documented results.
+For over 60 years, The Beasley Law Firm has successfully won medical malpractice, personal injury, and wrongful death cases with documented results.
 The Philadelphia Beasley Law Firm is a nationally recognized and well respected law firm that has awarded over $2 billion for their clients.
 In addition to our experienced attorneys, we also have on staff two physicians and three registered nurses, who have spent thousands of hours in emergency rooms or intensive care units caring for critically injured patients just like you or a loved one.
 Our collective knowledge assisted in obtaining two of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multimillion dollar judgments and settlements.